erigontech/erigon/README.md

 [![Discord](https://img.shields.io/discord/714888181740339261?color=1C1CE1&label=Polygon%20%7C%20Discord%20%F0%9F%91%8B%20&style=flat-square)](https://discord.gg/zdwkdvMNY2)
 [![Twitter Follow](https://img.shields.io/twitter/follow/0xPolygon.svg?style=social)](https://twitter.com/0xPolygon)

-TurboBor is the Official Golang implementation of the Matic protocol.
+TurboBor is an Golang implementation of the Matic protocol.
 It is a fork of [Erigon](https://github.com/ledgerwatch/erigon/) and EVM compabile.

 Disclaimer: **This software is currently a tech preview.
 We will do our best to keep it stable and make no breaking changes but we don't guarantee anything.
 Things can and will break.**